benjamingeer/benjamingeer/content/authors/ben/_index.md

 bio: Working on long-term reuse of humanities data.

 # Interests to show in About widget
-interests:
+#interests:
-- Digital editions
+#- Digital editions
-- Functional languages
+#- Functional languages
-- Linked Open Data
+#- Linked Open Data

 # Education to show in About widget
 education: